-The minimum allowed key size for a Subscriber is 2048 bits RSA or ECC equivalent P256 for all cases (e.g. code-signing or timestamping certificates).
-Effective Jan 1 2016, CAs that issue certificates with the codeSigning extended key usage set, MUST chain up to a ROOT CA with a minimum of RSA 4096-bit modulus or ECC equivalent (P384) and MUST support the SHA2 hash algorithms.
+CAs that issue certificates with the codeSigning extended key usage set, MUST chain up to a CA with a minimum of RSA 4096-bit modulus or ECC NIST-P384 and MUST support the SHA2 hash algorithms.

 Key Pairs are generated using secure algorithms and parameters based on current research and industry standards following the recommendations of ETSI TS 119 312.